 John McLarty: Showing you, Kim, that you shouldn’t have

-Kimberly Faith: shouldn’t have
+Kimberly Faith: You shouldn’t have done that.

 Kimberly Faith: That’s right.
 Transforming me.
-Yes.
-What’s crazy is

 Kimberly Faith: Yes.
 Yes.
 And it was funny because this is actually a great example.
 Later that night, I was going to text the team and say, hey, I said these things, I shouldn’t have said them, the Spirit wouldn’t let me do that.
-Because there was actually something else that the Holy Spirit was gonna do through that apology that would touch somebody else’s life.
+Because there was actually something else that the Holy Spirit was going to do through that apology that would touch somebody else’s life.
+So I had to wait until the next morning and then go in and make my apology.
+And I’ll just say this, that when we are allowing the Holy Spirit to transform us, we experience something so remarkable.
+And it’s something that every human wants.
+And it comes right out of Galatians Chapter Five.
+And we are familiar with this and call it the fruit of the spirit.

 John McLarty: Yeah.
-Let me let me read that.
+Let me read that.

 Kimberly Faith: Okay.

 John McLarty: Love that.
 But the fruit of the spirit so as we let the spirit work in us in this transformation, it’s kind you know, also, the renewing of the mind.
-Right.
-The fruit of the spirit is love, joy, peace, long suffering, kindness, goodness, faithfulness, gentleness, and self control.
-Galatians five twenty two and twenty three.

 Kimberly Faith: Who doesn’t want all those things?